Benno Wolf

 Benno Wolf (26 September 1871 – 6 January 1943) was a German judge and a pioneer speleologist.
 He was a co-founder of the German Society for Mammalogy and has been considered one of the founders of conservation in Prussia.
 He did the essential preparatory work for the German Reichnaturschutzgesetz (Nature Conservation Act) (RNG) of 26 June 1935 (RGBl.
-I. S. 821) that for the first time in Germany regulated the official issues of nature conservation, defined protection zones and introduced the concept of landscape protection area.
+I p.
+821) that for the first time in Germany regulated the official issues of nature conservation, defined protection zones and introduced the concept of landscape protection area.
 The Nazi government arrested him for having Jewish ancestry and he died in the Theresienstadt concentration camp.

 Wolf was born in 1871 in Dresden.
 He was baptized Protestant but came from a well-known Jewish physician family of Dr Richard Wolf.
 He was tutored at home and sent to Switzerland in 1881 to learn French.
 He went to a boarding school in Weinheim in 1883 and then at Wiesbaden and Dresden.
 He studied law at Freiburg, Munich and Berlin and earned a doctorate from the University of Leipzig in 1895.
 After work as a legal clerk, he became a judge at Elberfeld and became a District Judge at Berlin-Charlottenburg in 1912.
 He was involved in amending conservation laws and in strengthening laws to protect wilderness.
 He was involved in the creation of the first Prussian Nature Conservation Act of 1920.
 He worked with the Brandenburg Commission for Nature Preservation but he was removed from all position in 1933 due to his Jewish ancestry.